relzwit/.dotfiles/README.md

 >I do not use home manager.
 I am happy with my hierarchy at the moment and dont plan on implementing it anytime soon.

->The contents of ~/.config that i care about are periodically backed up to /z_backups.
+>The contents of ~/.config that i care about are periodically backed up to /z_backups. (manually)

 >Any programs that i have configured via nix are contained inside the /programs directory.